isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-06-17-inclusive-social-policies-suzhou.md

 #### **Key issues faced before the implementation of the project**

-- Surge of migrant workers to the city seeking jobs as a result of rapid economic growth.
- A lack of protection for these migrant workers.
+- Surge of migrant workers to the city seeking jobs as a result of rapid economic growth, with a lack of protection for these  workers.
 - Disparity in quality of life between rural and urban areas in terms of housing, education and employment opportunities.
 - Inadequate public services and social security for migrant workers.